htet-coder/Noise-Prediction-Algorithm/dataset/sample_data_v1.2.0 beta/README_SAMPLE_DATA.md

-# Myanmar Demonstration Construction Noise Dataset
+# Demonstration Construction Noise Dataset

 This is a fictional, synthetic dataset created for testing the QGIS Noise Prediction plugin.

 ## Location
-The geometries are positioned near Bago Region, Myanmar for demonstration only.
+The geometries are positioned in Yangon Urban Area, Myanmar for demonstration only.
 They do not represent a real construction project or real sensitive receptors.

 ## Coordinate Reference System